-The event will be held May 6 from 12:30 to 4:30 p.m. at the William and Ida Friday Center for Continuing Education in Chapel Hill.
+The event will be held May 6 from 12:30 to 4:30 p.m. at the William and Ida Friday Center for Continuing Education, 100 Friday Center Drive, in Chapel Hill.
 The agenda includes updates on advances in melanoma treatment, financial toxicity, nutrition, inspirational talks from survivors, a mock tumor board, and information about getting involved with the UNC Lineberger’s Patient and Family Advisory Council.

 “The goal of the symposium is two-fold,” said co-organizer Paula Landman, RN, MSN, nurse navigator in the UNC Skin Cancer and Melanoma Program.
 “One is educational, and the other, equally important goal, is to connect patients with each other.
 It doesn’t feel rare to us, but melanoma is actually a rare cancer.”